 There were several ways to participate in the engagement process.

 - Citizens (individuals) and users of Qualified Professionals (QPs) could complete an online questionnaire.

 - Stakeholders were invited to submit a formal submission.

 - QPs were invited to complete a survey through their member associations.

 Input leads to action:

-The review will make recommendations regarding resource decisions made by government, conditions governing the involvement of QPs in those decisions and the appropriate level of government oversight to assure the public their interests are protected.
+The review made recommendations regarding resource decisions made by government, conditions governing the involvement of QPs in those decisions and the appropriate level of government oversight to assure the public their interests are protected.